The toric g-vector of nestohedra: Acknowledgments

 \section{Acknowledgments}

 The second author thanks the Department of Mathematics at the University of Kentucky for research visits.
+The authors thank Andrew Howroyd for suggesting Corollary~\ref{corollary_associahedron_2m_m}.
 This work was partially supported by grants from the Simons Foundation (\#429370 to Richard~Ehrenborg, \#245153 and \#514648 to G\'abor~Hetyei), and by the NSF grant DMS-2247382 to Margaret~Readdy.